hoytpr/Lacto_genome/metadata.md

 Genomic DNA was received on 2021-02-26 at the Oklahoma State University Genomics Center.

-DNA quality by Tapestation analysis: Excellent
+DNA quality by Tapestation analysis:

 ![DNA](/fig/genomic-DNA-tapestation.png)